arun24816/ec2-utils/README.md

+check eni.sh file, and run this scrip on centos for configre the muliple eni
 ## ec2-net-utils for Fedora/systemd

 This is a fork of Amazon's ec2-utils with modifications to support Elastic Network Interfaces (ENI) under systemd.